-The DIGITAL Continuous Profiling Infrastructure periodically samples the program counter (PC) on each processor, associates each sample with its corresponding executable image, and saves the samples on disk in compact profiles.
+The analysis tools described in the previous section rely on profiles gathered as the workload executes.
+To gather these profiles, the DIGITAL Continuous Profiling Infrastructure periodically samples the program counter (PC) on each processor, associates each sample with its corresponding executable image, and saves the samples on disk in compact profiles.
+The key to our system's ability to support high-frequency continuous profiling is its efficiency: it uses about 1-3% of the CPU, and modest amounts of memory and disk.
+This is the direct result of careful design.

-Sampling relies the Alpha processor's on performance-counter hardware to count various events, such as cycles and cache misses, for all instructions executed on the processor.
+Sampling relies on the Alpha processor's performance-counter hardware to count various events, such as cycles and cache misses, for all instructions executed on the processor.
 Each processor generates a high-priority interrupt after a specified number of events has occurred, allowing the interrupted instruction and other context to be captured.
-Over time, samples accumulate to provide an accurate statistical picture of the total number of events associated with each instruction in every executable image run on the system.
+Over time, the system gathers more and more samples. which provide an accurate statistical picture of the total number of events associated with each instruction in every executable image run on the system.
 (There are a few blind spots in uninterruptible code; however, all other code is profiled, unlike systems that rely on the real-time clock interrupt or other existing system functions to obtain samples.)
-The accumulated samples can then be analyzed, as discussed in Section 6, to reveal useful performance metrics at various levels of abstraction, including execution counts and the average number of stall cycles for each instruction.
+The accumulated samples can then be analyzed, as discussed in Section 6, to reveal useful performance metrics at various levels of abstraction, including execution counts and the average number of stall cycles for each instruction, as shown in Section 3.